-Dr. Wages is an Associate Professor in the Division of Translational Research & Applied Statistics in the Department of Public Health Sciences.
-He is also an active member of the UVA Cancer Center Biostatistics Shared Resource.
-Dr. Wages is part of a national research effort to change the way early-phase clinical trials in oncology are done, not only through the pursuit of novel statistical methods, but also by focusing on successful implementation of developed methods into real studies.
+Dr. Wages is an Associate Professor in the Division of Translational Research & Applied Statistics in the Department of Public Health Sciences and the Co-Director of the Center for Early Phase Trials (CEPT).
+He is an active member of the UVA Cancer Center Biostatistics Shared Resource.
+Dr. Wages is part of a national research effort to change the way early-phase clinical trials in oncology are done, not only through the pursuit of novel statistical methods but also by focusing on the successful implementation of developed methods into real studies.
 He collaborates with cancer center members in tailoring clinical trial designs to meet contemporary research objectives in early drug development.
+Dr. Wages is the Principal Investigator of current NIH/NCI R01 funding entitled “Dose-finding designs for late-onset toxicities.”

 Translational Research & Applied Statistics